0xmikemikemike/neon-evm.docs/docs/software_manuals/how_to_guides/transfer_spl_to_neon.md

 </div>

 ### Step 2.
 Connect the Phantom wallet to Solana
 Click `Select Wallet` on the left hand side of the screen.
-You will have option to connect up wallets.
+You will have an option to connect up wallets.
 You have to select the Phantom (recommended) wallet to connect to the Solana network.

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>